klaviyo/klaviyo-swift-sdk/README.md

 2. Download a blank, pre-configured project, and get started from scratch.
 3. Download the zip file, and drag and drop the KlaviyoSwift file into your project.

-Note that options and two and three will require you to repeat those steps as our SDK is update.
-By using CococaPods the library can be kept up to date via `pod update`.
+Note that options two and three will require you to repeat those steps as our SDK is updated.
+By using CococaPods the library can be kept up-to-date via `pod update`.

 ## Cocoapods
-KlaviyoSwift is available through [CocoaPods](http://cocoapods.org).
+KlaviyoSwift is available through [CocoaPods](https://cocoapods.org/?q=klaviyo).
 To install it, simply add the following line to your Podfile:

 ```ruby